-James Franklin “Bud” Ledbetter (1852-1937) – Ledbetter was born and raised in Madison, Arkansas where he began his career as a lawman.
+James Franklin “Bud” Ledbetter (1852-1937) – Ledbetter was born and raised in Madison, Arkansas, where he began his career as a lawman.
 He served as a deputy sheriff in Johnson County for ten years, gaining a reputation as a fierce fighter who was hard on thieves and killers.
-He moved to Indian Territory in 1894, where he worked for an express company before being recruited as a U.S. Deputy Marshal.
-Working under Morton Rutherford, Ledbetter quickly earned a reputation for his gunfighting skills and is credited with single-handedly bringing in four members of the train robbing Jennings Gang.
-The events of his career paralleled those of Bill Tilghman, Heck Thomas, and Chris Madsen and he has sometimes been referred to as the “fourth guardsman.”
+He moved to Indian Territory in 1894, working for an express company before being recruited as a U.S. Deputy Marshal.
+Working under Morton Rutherford, Ledbetter quickly earned a reputation for his gunfighting skills and is credited with single-handedly bringing in four members of the train-robbing Jennings Gang.
+The events of his career paralleled those of Bill Tilghman, Heck Thomas, and Chris Madsen, and he has sometimes been referred to as the “fourth guardsman.”
 Ledbetter became the Police Chief of Muskogee, Oklahoma in 1908, a position he held for two years.
-He lived in Muskogee until his death in 1937.
+He lived in Muskogee until he died in 1937.

 Joseph LeFors (1865-1940) – A detective in Wyoming who fought battles with the Wild bunch, he was later appointed as U.S. Deputy Marshal.

 Lon Lewis – Served briefly as a Texas Ranger in 1889 before being appointed as a U.S. Deputy Marshal in Indian Territory.
 Later, he became the first sheriff of Tulsa County, Oklahoma.